-8) Casing Sizes Selection To Match Drilling And Completion Goal
+Casing Design Calculations For Sizes Selection To Match Drilling And Completion Goal

 The design of the casing sizes used in drilling onshore and offshore wells is performed from the bottom to the top, starting with the production tubing.
 In casing sizes selection chapter, you will understand